Image Quality vs. Gradeability: The IRIS Difference

 As a quality assurance check, our teleophthalmology group, the IRIS Reading Center, also provides personalized feedback when image gradeability is compromised.
 We use this detailed information from our board-certified retina specialists to understand if gradeability is being impacted by anatomical barriers, such as cataracts or small pupils, or if it is instead an opportunity where we may need to deploy additional training resources for camera operators.

-That's what makes IRIS different – our solution empowers primary care providers to better care for their patients and provide sight-saving information to them through early detection.
-We are an additional resource they can leverage to better manage chronic conditions, like diabetes, in organ systems they may not have access to normally.
+That’s what makes IRIS different – our solution empowers primary care providers to better care for their patients and provide sight-saving information to them through early detection.
+We are an additional resource they can leverage to better manage chronic conditions like diabetes in organ systems they may not normally have access to.
 Without these program features, the other solutions offered by our competitors average ungradeable rates between 20-30%.
 The IRIS solution averages a gradeability rate of over 96% across all clients.
 That means 60% more patients are receiving a diagnosis that can be used to prevent vision loss and improve overall health and quality of life.

 Next month, IRIS will introduce a new camera to improve this process even further.
 We have partnered with Remidio to bring an iOS-based retinal camera to the U.S. This camera will be both portable, light and easy to operate, but it will also offer a built-in image gradeability check directly on the camera.
 Operators will know real-time if the image they capture can be graded by a physician.

-This is a game changer for the world of DRE telemedicine – as primary care offices can now implement a DRE program and camera that will improve screening rates, improve gradeability and as a result, identify retinal disease early and help eliminate the occurrence of preventable blindness in their patients.
+This is a game changer for the world of DRE telemedicine – as primary care offices, health riisk assessment organizations, and retial spaces can now implement a DR program and camera that will improve screening rates, improve gradeability and as a result, identify retinal disease early and help eliminate the occurrence of preventable blindness in their patients.